julzaza/wildwitchherbs/_posts/2025-12-04-winter-solstice-witchcraft.md

 ## Why the Solstice Matters in Old European Witchcraft

+In Alpine villages, the solstice focused on the Wild Hunt; in the Baltic north, it centered on ancestral feasts; in Slavic regions, household spirits and kitchen omens dominated the night.
 Across northern Europe—from the Alps to the Baltic, from the Germanic forests to the Slavic steppes—midwinter was understood as:

 - **the boundary between worlds**